 There is also lease-to-own and 100% financing that may enable you to achieve homeownership sooner.
-A word of Caution: 100% financing and lease-to-own can be quite costly in the long run.
+A word of Caution: 100% funding and lease-to-own can be quite costly in the long run.
 We have excellent relationships with many mortgage specialists that can outline your options.

 Why should I get pre-approved?

 You’ll find house-hunting is much easier when you have mortgage pre-approval.
-You’ll save time, you will only see homes that fit your budget, you can lock in the interest rate which is typically guaranteed for 120 days, and your pre-approved status will show home sellers and their Realtors® that you are a serious buyer, which can really help during negotiations.
+You’ll save time, you will only see homes that fit your budget, you can lock in the interest rate which is typically guaranteed for 120 days, and your pre-approved status will show home sellers and their Realtors® that you are a serious buyer, which can help during negotiations.

-The Envelope Group works with exceptional mortgage specialists who will guide you on your home buying journey and offer great rates that save you money.
+The Envelope Group works with exceptional mortgage specialists who will guide you on your home buying journey and offer competitive rates that save you money.
 There’s no cost to you and you’re not obligated to accept the mortgage when it comes time to buy.

 Do I really need a Home Inspection?

 A home inspection is an investment, not an expense when purchasing a home, and we highly recommend it.
-The purpose of a home inspection is to reveal all deficiencies in the home.
+The purpose of a home inspection is to reveal all deficiencies in the house.
 Even in newer homes, minor items are to be expected.

-There are also other forms of inspections that we may advise such as: Environmental Testing, Wood Burning Fireplace Inspections, Septic Systems, HVAC (heating, ventilation, and air conditioning ) or an ESA Certificate (Electrical Safety Authority)
+There are also other forms of inspections that we may advise such as Environmental Testing, Wood Burning Fireplace Inspections, Septic Systems, HVAC (heating, ventilation, and air conditioning ) or an ESA Certificate (Electrical Safety Authority)

 What expenses are there when buying my first home, and when?

-There are many costs to consider when buying, we have a detailed breakdown of costs to consider and we will walk you through a full list of expenses to expect when it comes time to buy.
+There are many costs to consider when buying, we have a detailed breakdown of costs to consider, and we will walk you through a full list of expenses to expect when it comes time to buy.
 Make sure you identify and uncover all costs-large and small, way ahead of time.
-Again, we will discuss this with you, and you should discuss all fees and costs with your lender, your lawyer and any other professional you may use.
+Again, we will discuss this with you, and you should review all fees and costs with your lender, your lawyer and any other professional you may use.

-Do I have to pay HST on the purchase of a re-sale home?
+Do I have to pay HST on the purchase of a resale home?

-No. HST does not apply on the purchase of a re-sale home, so you only have to budget for this expense if you are buying a new home.
+No. HST does not apply on the purchase of a resale home, so you only have to budget for this expense if you are buying a new home.
 If you do purchase new, keep in mind that you can claim a rebate for some of the provincial portion of the tax incurred on homes priced up to $500,000.